 Key Features of a Private Limited Company:

-- Minimum 2 directors and 2 shareholders (maximum 200 shareholders allowed)
+- Minimum 2 directors and 2 shareholders (maximum 200 shareholders)

 - Limited liability protection for shareholders